 In 1781 Antipas bought land in Townsend from Benoni and Zebediah Wallis.
 Their father had died there in 1777 (and perhaps their stepmother Martha closer to 1781), and research may reveal that this was his homestead.
 Elizabeth, Jotham and Sarah, children of Antipas and Lois who were undoubtedly born in Townsend, aren't recorded there.
 This is surely due to the fact that in most New England towns in the 18th century, births were recorded in groups rather than contemporaneously to the birth itself as they are today.
-Their next child is recorded in Northborough in 1784, and this may be about when the family moved back.
-Perhaps his father was ill.
-Jotham Bartlett didn't have a will or any probate activity, suggesting his assets were allocated or given up before he died.
+Their next child is recorded in Northborough in 1784, which makes sense given that his father sold him his homestead farm, or at least an interest in it, in 1783.

 a portion of the 1830 Gill Valentine map of Northborough, reoriented so that top is west.

 Two houses labeled "E. B. Bartlett" (Edward Broughton Bartlett) and "G. Bartlett" (Gill Bartlett) are likely the two contiguous houses now addressed as 181 East Main Street.

 181 East Main Street.
 To the right, theoretically, is where Antipas was raised in his father's house.
 The brick house may have been built for Antipas for himself, his wife Lois and younger children or for his son Gill and his family perhaps about 1807, with the older house left intact for his parents.

 Although Lois White’s family had moved from Lancaster to Putney, VT, by about 1769, Lois may either have stayed behind or returned to Massachusetts when she was older.
-The Northborough town records note Antipas and Lois' intentions to marry (required in case someone objected on just grounds), Antipas being of Northborough and Lois of Lancaster.(1.1) She is called Lois, Jr., in that record, likely to differentiate her from another Lancaster woman with that name who was three years her elder and probably not yet married.
+The Northborough town records note Antipas and Lois' intentions to marry (required in case someone objected on just grounds), Antipas being of Northborough and Lois of Lancaster.(1.2) She is called Lois, Jr., in that record, likely to differentiate her from another Lancaster woman with that name who was three years her elder and probably not yet married.
 That the Lois White who married Antipas came from the Thomas and Sarah (Broughton) White family is confirmed further by her son Gill Bartlett naming one of his sons "Edward Broughton Bartlett."
 Edward Broughton was the name of Sarah Broughton’s father.